SANIDHYADASH/Docs/beam.md

 - **Resumable transfers** continue from the last received byte after a dropped connection.
 - **Directory sharing** is supported through the folder picker, preserving each file's relative path.
 - **Identity verification** derives a three-word safety phrase from an ECDH key exchange that both sides can compare.

+### Live workspace behaviour

+- **Add files at any time.** The sender can add files or folders while the workspace is live and while a transfer is running, using the drop zone or the **Add files** button in the file-list header.
+Every change rebroadcasts the manifest to each authorized peer, with one delayed retry for a connection that is momentarily not open.
+Removing a file rebroadcasts too.
+- **New-file discovery.** Files that appear after the recipient connected are marked `new` in the recipient's list and recorded in its activity feed.
+- **Pause and resume.** Either side can pause a running transfer; the sender halts the chunk loop and the recipient resumes from the byte it already holds.
+Additional requests queue and start when the current file finishes.
+- **Automatic retry.** If the peer connection drops mid-transfer, the recipient reconnects on its own — up to three attempts with increasing delay — then re-requests the interrupted file (resuming from its partial data) along with anything that was queued behind it.
+- **Manual retry.** A failed file shows a **Retry** (or **Resume**) button.
+It continues over a live link, or reconnects first and then continues.
+- **Activity feed.** Both sides keep a timestamped session feed.
+The sender logs files added and removed, guests joining and leaving, approvals, wrong passwords, requests, resumes, pauses, completed sends, limit blocks, and failures.
+The recipient logs connecting and reconnecting, files the sender adds or removes, requests, pauses, resumes, completed downloads, integrity failures, and each automatic retry.

 ## Application flow